facelessuser/ColorHelper/docs/src/markdown/usage.md

 ![Contrast Tool](images/contrast_tool.gif)

+!!! warning "Contrast and Colors Outside the sRGB gamut"
+    Composition of transparent colors are defaulted to the sRGB color space.
+The contrast ration targeting algorithm is also specific to the sRGB color gamut.
+For this reason, all colors that are outside of the sRGB gamut are gamut mapped to be within the sRGB color space.

 The contrast tool allows for viewing a color's contrast ratio or quickly adjusting a color to meet a minimum contrast ratio (if the ratio is achievable).